circularsquare/circularsquare.github.io/pages/friends/plum.md

 permalink: /friends/plum
 ---

-is sweet...
+is a simple sweet...

-when i'm with it, it feels ok to leave the world.
+when i'm with him, it feels ok to leave the world.

-heart beat
+fleshy heart beat

 a deep red